-Webmaster (May 2020 - Present): I maintain and edit the troop's website to be up to date with all things happening and advertise our troop to people looking to join a Boy Scout troop in our area.
+Webmaster (May 2020 - Present): I maintain and edit the troop's website to be up to date with all things happening and advertise our troop towards people looking to join a Boy Scout troop in our area.
 I also maintain the troop's electronic calendar, which is what we use to plan all meetings and activities.
-During my term so far, I redesigned the website to look more authentic and up-to-date (the original version of the site had not been updated in over 7 years), and am trying to introduce new electronic methods (ex. text alerts, form system for planning feedback, and redesigning the email list system) to make functions in the troop run much smoother.
-I also made a lot of more useful resources available to the troop through the website.
+During my tenure so far, I redesigned the website to look more authentic and up to date under the hood (the original version of the site had not been updated in over 7 years; before and after), and am trying to introduce new electronic methods (ex. text alerts, form system for planning feedback, and redesigning the email list system) to make functions in the troop run much smoother.
+I also made a lot of useful resources more easily available to the troop, which were not previously before, through the website.
 I was elected for this position by the members of my troop.

 Den Chief (November 2019 - November 2020): I assisted a den of our Cub Scout Pack (Webelos II) with den meetings, encouraged Cub Scout advancement, and served as a role model and mentor for the cubs.
 I helped prepare them for the time in which they would cross over into Boy Scouts, and I was the friendly face they already knew when they crossed the bridge over into Boy Scouts.
 I was appointed to this position by my troop's Scoutmaster and the Cubmaster of the cub scout pack.